monolayer/monorepo/packages/sdk/docs/guide/cron.md

 This workload does not have a test environment.

-However, you can test the work function of a `Cron` in your test suite.
+However, you can test the `run` function of a `Cron` workload in your test suite.

 :::